 Company Pay Ratios

-Public companies are now required to disclose their companies' pay ratios between the CEOs and median employees.
-These data are important because they show which companies are investing in their workforce to create high-wage jobs.
+Company pay ratio data is important.
+It shows which companies are investing in their workforce to create high-wage jobs.
 The table below shows how companies pay their CEOs relative to their workforce.

 |Ticker||Company||Median Worker Pay||Pay Ratio Sort ascending|

-For companies with more than one CEO during the year, the highest paid CEO is included in the database.
-Pay ratio data and median employee pay are displayed as disclosed by each company’s proxy statement.
-Pay ratios may not equal the displayed CEO’s total compensation due to differing company methodologies in calculating pay ratios.
+NOTE: For companies with more than one CEO during the year, the highest-paid CEO is included in the database.
+Pay ratio between CEO pay and median employee pay are displayed as disclosed by each company’s proxy statement.
+The CEO pay ratio may not equal the displayed CEO’s total compensation due to differing company methodologies in calculating pay ratios.